Diabetes can affect people of any age. But managing type 2 diabetes can become more complicated as you get older.

 - nurse educator or diabetes nurse practitioner

-- ophthalmologist or an optometrist (eye doctor)
+- eye doctor, such as an ophthalmologist or optometrist

 - registered dietitian

 - mental health professional, such as a therapist, psychologist, or psychiatrist

 - cardiologist, or heart doctor